WulfForge/Cursor-FailSafe/FailSafe.md

 * Blocking hallucinated or mock data from entering production
 * Presenting real-time project plan visibility to the developer
 * Providing a structured execution path with active feedback and nudges
-* Generating and updating UI using Cursor’s built-in v0 extension system
+* Generating and updating UI using Cursor's built-in v0 extension system

 ---